What does Google search say about you?

 Google’s search results are your real estate profile

-- Do you have a compelling bio page that makes them want to work with you?
-(Also see this post: How to write an audacious real estate bio.)
+- Do you have a real estate bio (about me) page that makes them want to work with you?
+(Also see this post: How to write a compelling real estate bio.)

-- Are any of your links broken or going to the wrong place?
+- Are your links broken or going to the wrong place?
+Do the links take people exactly where you want them to go?
+Do you own that path?

 - Is your information consistent across all sites?
 Is your branding clear, or do you seem like different people on different sites?